Last updated: June 20, 2026

 If you are behind on rent

 For longer-term housing help, local public housing agencies handle public housing and Housing Choice Voucher programs.
-The HUD West Virginia page can help you find housing contacts, but waitlists may be closed or long.
+HUD and local public housing agency pages can help you find housing contacts, but waitlists may be closed or long.
 Our housing help guide covers more rent and shelter options.

-If your heat, power, or water may be shut off
+If heat, power, or water may be shut off

 Call the utility company before the shutoff date.
 Ask for a payment plan, hardship option, medical form if someone in the home has a medical need, and the exact amount needed to stop shutoff.
 Then ask 211 and DoHS about crisis funds.

 The LIEAP program helps eligible households with home heating costs.
 It usually opens for a short time in winter.
 Emergency LIEAP is announced separately when available.
-If you need more detail, our utility help guide explains shutoff steps and heating help.
+Our utility help guide explains shutoff steps and heating help.

 |---|---|---|---|